os-chip-design/chip-design-intro/03_verilog.md

    * $ 50 for a tile
    * 100 x 160 um
    * About 1000 gates
+   * A tiny 8-bit processor (Lipsi) fits in one tile
- * We can use Tiny Tapeout for our project
+ * We can use Tiny Tapeout for projects

  ## Project